The Cycle of Drinking and Withdrawal

 • A boredom fix, a bedtime routine, a reward system

-The cues may change, but the result is the same: we drink without pausing to ask why.
+The cues may shift, but the outcome is the same: we drink without pausing to ask why.

 Patterns Aren’t Permanent

-These cycles aren’t permanent.
 They’re not identity.
-They’re just well-worn grooves we’ve followed for too long — and grooves can be stepped out of.
+They’re just grooves we’ve walked in for too long.
+And grooves can be stepped out of.

-Once we start seeing alcohol for what it really is — a substance that creates problems and then pretends to solve them — we take back control.
+Once we see alcohol clearly as a substance that creates problems and then pretends to solve them, we take back control.

 And when the pattern loses its power, the urge loses its grip.